YOUNG: Sox have unfinished business, but can they finish atop rest of AL East?

 However, from a psychological perspective, I do see Bogaerts having a down year from seasons past, when he became the face of the organization after Mookie Betts’ departure.

 I just think that every time Bogey makes an error this season, fans and teammates alike will wonder if Story, a Gold Glove finalist in 2019 when he made just eight errors all season, would have made the play.
-And even before Bogaerts apparently tweaked his hamstring in the season-opening loss in the Bronx Friday, Story would have still had opportunities to flash his glove at shortstop when Bogaerts was resting or DHing, and if Story flourishes at his former position, it may be easier for the Red Sox to trade Bogaerts mid-season knowing that he has an opt-out clause in his contract at season’s end, and may well be looking for free-agent money in the low $30 million stratosphere, rather than the $20 million he is making now.
+And Story will still likely get some opportunities to flash his glove at shortstop when Bogaerts is resting or DHing, and if Story flourishes at his former position, it may be easier for the Red Sox to trade Bogaerts mid-season knowing that he has an opt-out clause in his contract at season’s end, and may well be looking for free-agent money in the low $30 million stratosphere, rather than the $20 million he is making now.

 The specter and self-imposed pressure of needing to prove himself worthy to Boston, or free-agent suitors, over the course of the season could also play a factor in Bogaerts’ numbers dropping this season.